xiaoras/Discretizing-the-Spacetime/README.md

 This notebook discusses Lorentz-invariant discretizations of spacetime, how to extract a graph from them, and how to reconstruct a (discretized) metric from it.

+Note -- Some interactive parts of the code involve widgets: to visualize them, you will have to run the notebook yourself.

 Based on papers

 - F Dowker, J Henson and R D Sorkin, Mod.
 Phys.
 Lett.
 A19 (2004)